 - Where alternate entries are closed, ensure fire and emergency egress are maintained.

-- Consider a dedicated hour of shopping for elderly customers, those in need of assistance, as well as carers, friends and neighbours who shop on behalf of vulnerable customers.
+- Consider a dedicated hour of shopping for elderly customers, those in need of assistance, as well as carers, friends and neighbours who shop on behalf of customers at risk of moderate to severe illness from COVID-19.

 - Finally, remind customers to be tolerant, kind and patient with staff and other customers.
 These changes will cause inconveniences, but they are necessary to keep us all safe.